mehmet-mert/mehmet-mert/README.md

 Hi 👋 My name is Mert.
 I am a 16 years old student and young developer from Turkey.
 My favorite language is Python because I can do many things easily with it.
 I am also interested in <b>C# </b>.

 - ⚡ I’m currently studying :trollface: ...
-- ☄️ I’m currently learning C#.
+- ☄️ I’m currently learning JavaScript.
 - ⭐ I want to make a Operating System with C#.

 <h3 align="left">Languages and Tools:</h3>